 Make sure there is no damage to the houseplant by testing the solution on a couple of leaves before applying it to the entire plant.
 The minimum waiting time is one day.

 Spray your plant with neem oil.
-Make sure to get it into any cracks or crevices you can discover after giving it a thorough inspection.
+Make sure to get it into any cracks or crevices you can discover after thoroughly inspecting it.